jku20/jorg/README.md

 - Common linux tools like `make`
 - latexmk
 - A recent-enough Mercury compiler (which also means you need a C compiler, probably gcc)
+- glib, (the package glib2-devel on fedora for example), required by the arg parse library colipa.

 ## Installation
 Clone `https://github.com/jku20/jorg`.
 In the root of the directory, type `make`.
 To run tests, type `make test`.